 3. Know Your Local Laws

 The hotel industry is no pushover.
-With billions of dollars on the line, hotels aren’t just laying down and surrendering the loss in market share.
+With billions of dollars on the line, hotels aren’t just surrendering the loss in market share.

-That means that many local governments have outlawed or severely restricted Airbnb and other short-term vacation rental services.
-For example, San Francisco only allows people to list Airbnb units if they live in the property themselves at least 275 days per year.
+Many local governments have outlawed or severely restricted Airbnb and other short-term vacation rental services.
+For example, San Francisco only allows people to list Airbnb units if they live in the property themselves for at least 275 days per year.

 Research the best cities for vacation rentals, including both returns and legal regulations.
 Always understand your local laws, and make sure you can comply before listing on Airbnb!